eclipse-thingweb/node-wot/packages/binding-wotfirestore/README.md

 Firestore Binding is an implementation of the [W3C Web of Things](https://www.w3.org/WoT/) Binding using Firestore, which can be used with [Eclipse Thingweb node-wot](https://github.com/eclipse/thingweb.node-wot/) to embody the Web of Things.

+Firestore has the ability to subscribe to written data, and Firestore Binding uses this to perform communication between the Thing and the Client.
+This Binding provides a storage location (Reference) in Firestore for data corresponding to a Thing's properties, actions, and events.
+By writing data to the Reference, communication between the Thing or Client that subscribes to the data is realized.
+In this way, Firestore is only used for communication, and not for storing data history.

 ## Protocol specifier

 The protocol prefix handled by this binding is `wotfirestore://`.